fdmalone/uegpy/README.rst

 This is a work in progress and probably full of bugs.

+Parts of the code were stolen from Ethan Brown.

 Documentation
 -------------
 Documentation is mostly in the form of function docstrings and is on `readthedocs